 Benefits of Energy-Efficient Windows in Houston

-There are many benefits of installing more energy efficient windows in your home.
+There are many benefits to installing more energy-efficient windows in your home.
 As homeowners become aware of their energy spending habits and carbon footprint, we’ve seen a great trend in attempts to reduce energy consumption.
 Along with that comes saving on your energy bills.
-Inefficient windows allow air infiltration and heat transfer in to your home (especially during those hot summer months).
-Decreasing the pass through of air and heat through your windows can lower your energy bills as your HVAC system doesn’t have to work as hard.
+Inefficient windows allow air infiltration and heat transfer into your home (especially during those hot summer months).
+Decreasing the pass-through of air and heat through your windows can lower your energy bills as your HVAC system doesn’t have to work as hard.
 This can also lead to a benefit of increased home comfort—allowing you to relax anywhere in your home despite the weather.

 Features of Energy-Efficient Windows

 You still have a lot of choices when it comes to picking out energy-efficient windows, but most will feature:

 - Composite or vinyl – these are the most energy efficient frame materials

 - Double or triple paned glass – often with an insulating gas between each pane

 ENERGY STAR® Qualifications for Energy-Efficient Windows in Texas